6twos55/blogbase-app/README.md

 # [BLOGBASE](https://github.com/6twos55/BlogBase.git)

-Blog refreshes every 10 minutes.
+Blog refreshes occasionally.
 Only the two default blogs will remain. 📝

 ### Note that this is a public space.
 REFRAIN FROM POSTING PERSONAL/SENSITIVE INFORMATION!